 Why is the ABDR an 'opt-out' registry?
 What does that mean?

 In 2012, a senate enquiry into the use of medical devices following the recall of PIP breast implants, recommended establishing an opt-out registry for breast implants as a priority.
 The ‘opt-out’ approach will facilitate a high data capture rate and ensure the registry achieves (as close as possible to) full population coverage.

 The ABDR has ethics approval to be an ‘opt-out’ registry.

 An ‘opt-out’ approach means that if your surgeon is contributing to the ABDR, he/she forwards the details of your surgery (and the reason for the breast device surgery, such as breast cancer), your name, address and phone number for inclusion in the registry unless you advise that you do not want to participate.

 Your surgeon will have informed you of their involvement in the ABDR and provided you with a ABDR Patient Leaflet about the registry prior to surgery.

-It is important to note that the only health information provided to the ABDR relates to surgeries involving breast devices, such as implants and expanders and dermal mesh.
+It is important to note that the only health information provided to the ABDR relates to surgeries involving breast devices, such as implants and expanders and acellular dermal matrice.
 Your contact details are needed to validate the information (internal use only) and under no circumstances will be publicly available.
 This information is kept in a bank-level secure database.
 Contact details will also enable you to be contacted in the event of a product recall.